vivien/i3blocks-contrib/volume-pipewire/README.md

 # TODOS FOR THE COMMUNITY

-* When no sound is playing, we currently display 'Audio paused' instead of the current volume.
-This is because pactl reports the dink as SUSPENDED (instead of ACTIVE) when no sound is being played.
-In order to solve this, we would have to store the latest valid value of VOL somehow.
+* When no sound is playing, we currently display 'Sound inactive' instead of the current volume.
+This is because pactl reports the sink as SUSPENDED (instead of ACTIVE) when no sound is being played.
+In order to solve this, we would have to store the latest valid value of VOL somehow, which is not really possible as far as I know.